-The boat had a spacious dining area and cabins with full size beds, albeit with space on only one side.
+The boat had a spacious dining area and cabins with full-size beds, although it basically filled the whole room.
 It was small for sure, but comfortable!
 I actually liked the cozy feel on board.
 And they even had showers!

 For me, Milford Sound had the most breathtaking views of the whole trip!
 The storms that we had narrowly avoided the previous day had dumped an enormous amount of water in the area, resulting in hundreds (thousands?) of spectacular waterfalls gushing out on either side of the boat!

 Photos don’t capture the sheer scale of the towering walls of the fiord, which are thousands of feet high and were carved by an ancient glacier.